7 Tips for Walking Your First 5K Race

 6. Brace for an Anticlimactic Finish

-Slower walkers may not reach the finish line before event organizers pack up and leave.
+Slower walkers may not reach the finish line before event organizers close the course.

-“By the time I’m finished, the finish line is going to be gone,” says Ring, who now walks instead of runs his races after Guillain-Barré syndrome temporarily paralyzed him five years ago.
+“By the time I’m finished, the finish line is going to be gone,” says Ring, who now walks instead of runs his races after Guillain-Barré syndrome temporarily paralyzed him.
 “But the last thing we put away is the timing mats,” which gives more people a chance to cross the finish line and have their times register.

 Don’t expect a cheering squad at the race’s end.
 Runners usually go home before walkers cross the finish line, although sometimes, participants choose to stay.